strvcom/frontend/project-guidelines/quality-output/deployment.md

 ### Netlify

-[Netlify](https://www.netlify.com)is a web development platform with all the stuff needed for static websites.
+[Netlify](https://www.netlify.com) is a web development platform with all the stuff needed for static websites.
 It’s probably the best player in the [JAMStack](https://jamstack.org) world.

 It works really nice for static websites.
 The deploy preview is an amazing feature, which you can set-up for any pull request.

 Netlify also offers the following add-ons:

-* Analytics
+- Analytics
-* Functions
+- Functions
-* Identity
+- Identity
-* Forms
+- Forms
-* Large Media
+- Large Media

 And the majority of the features are free for small or personal projects.